Members reappointed to the board of VisitScotland

 Caroline Roxburgh is a Chartered Accountant, a former partner at PwC and a non-executive director on the boards of the Edinburgh International Festival and the Royal Conservatoire of Scotland.
 She has over 30 years business, finance and audit experience in a number of industries and sectors bringing extensive experience to the board.
 Her experience as a senior board advisor, assurance partner and Chartered Accountant bring valuable business, financial governance and risk management skills to the board which enables her to assess the financial position of VisitScotland, to lead discussions regarding the organisation’s risk management framework and risk appetite and contribute to the development of the organisation’s strategy.
 Mrs Roxburgh is the current Chair of VisitScotland’s Audit and Risk Committee.

 Mrs Roxburgh will be reappointed for three years from 1 September 2021 until 31 August 2024.
-Professor Anderson and Ms Brooks will be reappointed for three years from 1 December 2021 until 30 November 2024.
+Professor Anderson and Ms Brooks will be reappointed for two years from 1 December 2021 until 30 November 2023.

 The reappointments are regulated by the Ethical Standards Commissioner.